 PhD, University of Pennsylvania, 2000

 Dr. Herring teaches the four-credit course Introduction to the US Healthcare System for masters students in the first term onsite and the fourth term online.
-He also co-teaches the course sequence Microeconomic Models in Public Health I-IV for advanced PhD students.
+He also co-teaches the course sequence Advanced Health Economics I-IV for second-year PhD students.

 Honors and Awards

-Outstanding Teacher Award from the Department of Health Policy and Management, 2012.
+Outstanding Teacher Award from Health Policy and Management Department (2012)